-- Just below the Opera tram stop, down the stairs.
+- Just below the Opera – Vieille Ville tram stop, down the stairs.

 - At various points on the Promenade des Anglais, down the stairs.

-- The Asian fast food restaurant Le Pai Lin in the Old Town facing the beach: they let the public use their facilties for 50 centimes and no attitude.
+- On the Prom across from Vieux Nice, the Asian fast food restaurant Le Pai Lin Chinese restaurant lets the public use their facilities for 50 centimes and no attitude.

-- Galeries Lafayette has public bathrooms on the 2nd and 3rd floor, but you have to buy a token from the machine (with exact change!) to open the door.
+- Galeries Lafayette has public bathrooms on the 2nd and 3rd floor, but you have to buy a 50 centime token from the machine (with exact change!) to open the door.

 - The Nice Etoile Shopping Center has them on the top floor (70 centimes)

 - Most museums have good free bathrooms, so don’t miss your chance before leaving!

 - Most large hotels have excellent lobby-level bathrooms, but you have to be dressed nice enough to get past the doorman.